 Food & Beverage Processing

 The Canadian organic food and beverage market was valued at $4.4 billion in 2017, with $2.5 billion representing processed organic food products sold at Canadian retail (Canada Organic Trade Association).
 Most organic food processing businesses in Canada are based in Ontario, Quebec and British Columbia, and in particular multi-ingredient food processing.
 In Ontario, beverage processing makes up the largest number of processors, followed by grains, snacks, dairy, and fruits and vegetables.
 Ontario leads the country with the most organic dairy, beverage, grain and ingredients processors.
 This report presents data highlights about the Ontario organic processing industry.

 Fruits & Vegetables

-In 2018, Ontario had roughly 5,900 acres of organic fruit and vegetable crops, which makes up approximately 3.6% of Ontario's organic acreage (Canada Organic Trade Association).
-The Ontario organic sector has a larger proportion of farms producing organic fruits and vegetables (nearly 23%, including greenhouse production) than the non-organic sector (10.4%, including greenhouse production) (2016 Census of Agriculture).
-In 2018, Ontario ranked third among the provinces for total organic fruit and vegetable crop area (7.4%), behind Quebec (63%) and British Columbia (18%).
+In 2018, Ontario had roughly 5,900 acres of organic fruit and vegetable crops, which made up approximately 3.6% of Ontario's total organic acreage (Canada Organic Trade Association).
+Ontario ranks third among the provinces for total organic fruit and vegetable crop area (7.4%), behind Quebec (63%) and British Columbia (18%).
 In 2018, Ontario's top organic fruit crops by acreage were wine grapes and apples, and Ontario's top organic vegetable crops by acreage were tomatoes, sweet corn, and potatoes.
 This report provides an overview of the Ontario organic fruit and vegetable sector.

 Grains & Oilseeds